Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Little Flat Overlook

-At the Little Flat Overlook, catch a glimpse of the Tussey Mountain Ski Area.
-This 50-acre complex is an all-season destination with winter sports including skiing, snowboarding, and tubing in the winter, and summer with putt-putt, go-karts, batting cages, and more.
+At the Little Flat Overlook, you can see the Tussey Mountain Ski Area in the distance.
+This 50-acre complex is an all-season destination, offering winter sports such as skiing, snowboarding, and tubing, as well as summer activities including putt-putt, go-karts, batting cages, and bike rentals.

-Keep moving on the trail, and look out for the sign pointing to the next vista.
-You’ll reach the next signpost in 0.4 miles, where you’ll turn off of the blue trail onto the white trail.
+Moving along on the trail, keep an eye out for the sign pointing to the next vista.
+You’ll reach the signpost in 0.4 miles.
+Turn off the blue trail onto the white trail.
 You’ll continue on the white trail for 0.3 miles.

 Boalsburg & Mt Nittany MS Overlook

-The next view is known as Boalsburg and Mt.
+The next view is at the Boalsburg and Mt.
 Nittany Middle School Overlook.
-This spot provides views down into what looks like a pretty rural valley.
+This spot offers views down into a picturesque rural valley.

 Mike Lynch Overlook

-This overlook, since it is generally facing west, would be a great spot to take in a sunset over the Nittany Valley.
+This overlook, since it is generally facing west, is a great spot to take in a sunset over the Nittany Valley.

 After spending some time at Station #3, continue on.
 The rest of the hike will take place on trails with white blazes.
 It will only be 0.1 miles between this vista and the next station.